Kontilenia/thesis/README.md

-# thesis
+# Master thesis: Prediction of clarity on political speech using LLMs

 This repository is used for storing the implementation part of my master's thesis.

-Master thesis topic: **Prediction of clarity on political speech using LLMs**

 The goal of the thesis is to utilize the dataset from *"I Never Said That: A dataset, taxonomy and baselines on response clarity classification"* paper and LLMs to improve the metrics of the paper and explore different DL techniques.